 Some treatment methods are lengthy, certainly costly, and to be applied repeatedly.
 There is no magic that does away with leachate!

 one solution for leachate. don’t landfill organic waste.

 But, generizon shows a way of how not to prevent production of new leachate.

-50% leachate reduction for a city with 1000t/day of solid waste.
+up to 50% leachate reduction for a city with 1000t/day of solid waste.

 This applies to Agadir, Fes, Tanger and Marrakech.
 All of the four have around 1000t/day municipal solid waste MSW, with the aforementioned characteristics, 70% organics with 70% water content.